thahirsprojects/filemate_app/README.md

 - **File Encryption** – Secure your files with robust encryption mechanisms.
 - **Bulk Rename** – Rename multiple files with customizable patterns.

-We are continuously working on improving FileMate and will try to add more features in future updates.
+We will try to add more features in future updates.

 ---
 Made with ❤️ by Mohamed Thahir & Mohamed Waseem